Apache Groovy - Why and How You Should Use It

 Assuming all the above and given that Groovy is now a part of JMeter distribution, I would recommend everyone start using it for scripting and eventually migrate the scripting logic developed in other scripting languages, to Groovy.
 As usual you are welcome to use the below discussion form for any queries or feedback.

 Want to learn more?
-You might be interested in attending our webinar, Advanced JMeter Scripting - Writing Assertions in Groovy, to take place July 26.
+You might be interested in viewing the webinar, Advanced JMeter Scripting - Writing Assertions in Groovy.

 Try out BlazeMeter by putting your URL or JMX file in the box below, and your test will start in minutes.